ArianJM/rapidly-exploring-random-trees/README.md

 This is a Python implementation that uses the Numpy, Matplotlib and Scipy libraries.

 The code is implemented on the file *'rrt.py'*.
 The seventh line of that file is a PNG image representing the map in which the robot has to plan it's route.
 Images must be black and white, white for free spaces and black for obstacles.

-*In the future image's path will be passed as arguments.*
+Three image files are given as an example.

 Once executed the code, you have to clic on the image to select a starting point for the robot, and once again to select a goal point.
 The algorithm will start generating random points in the image and connecting those points to the nearest point, generating a tree of points.